joelqp/RLP-ManoMimo/README.md

 Features:

-1. Easy to read, well structured and well commented.
+1. Easy to read, well-structured and well commented.

 2. There are tests of different types of servers and the most optimal ones are selected.